necst/grcuda/README.md

 graalpython --jvm --polyglot benchmark_wrapper.py -d -i 30
 ```

-To run the CUDA version of all benchmarks, build it as
+To run the CUDA version of all benchmarks, build it as follows.
+You might want to update the GPU architecture inside `$GRCUDA_HOME/projects/resources/cuda/Makefile` to reflect the hardware at your disposal.
 ```console
 cd $GRCUDA_HOME/projects/resources/cuda;
 make